Comparing Guide Rods

 What are the benefits of upgrading a Glock's guide rod?

-Factory plastic guide rods are flexible, which can lead to inconsistent lock-up and negatively impact accuracy.
-They are also more prone to breaking during normal use compared to metal alternatives.
+Factory plastic guide rods are flexible, which can cause inconsistent lock-up and negatively affect accuracy.
+They are also more prone to breaking during normal use compared to their metal counterparts.

 More Gunsmithing & DIY Videos You Might Like